YOUR ULTIMATE GUIDE

 How to Register for the TMUA

-Registration for the TMUA begins August 1st and is beinf organised by Pearson VUE, who run a wide variety of tests in the UK.
-You will need to register via a Pearson Vue account, which can be created on their website.
+Registration for the TMUA begins August 1st and is being organised by Pearson VUE, who run a wide variety of tests in the UK.
+You will need to register via a Pearson VUE account, which can be created on their website.
 You will need to provide various personal details to do so, including your UCAS number.
-The deadline for registration varies depending on when you sit the test, with the first-period deadline being September 16th 2024 and the second deadline being December 9th 2024
+The deadline for registration varies depending on when you sit the test, with the first-period deadline being September 16th 2024 and the second deadline being December 9th 2024.
+Access arrangements will also need to be highlighted during this process.

 Who has to sit the TMUA?

-The TMUA is accepted by 9 universities.
-As previously stated, the only one of these to require the TMUA is Cambridge for their Computer Sciences course.
+The TMUA is accepted by 5 universities.
+As previously stated, the only one of these to require the TMUA is Cambridge for their Computer Sciences and Economics courses.
 It is now also required by Imperial College London for the courses listed.
 The rest of these university courses will consider (but do not require) your TMUA score alongside the rest of your application:

 Key TMUA Dates